Hanoi, Vietnam is a nice city but you’ll enjoy your vacation even more if you take these five things.

 Insect Repellent – If you’re planning on sitting outside at night or, even during the day when it’s humid, make sure you pack insect repellent.
-I got bitten quite badly on my first night in Hanoi, as we sat outside on the patio of a lakeside restaurant that turned out to be “Mosquito Heaven’.
+I got bitten quite badly on my first night in Hanoi, as we sat outside on the patio of a lakeside restaurant that should have been called “Mosquito Heaven’.

 You can buy it in Hanoi, but why buy it when you can bring it with you and slather it on as soon as you get there.